 “Yes, sir.
 Second year of medical school complete.
 Pleased to meet you, Mr. Rattenbury.”
 He quickly took a seat on a chair closer to the window, on the far side of the grandfather clock, while his gaze constantly checked on his mother.

-Olivia looked around.
-“He strolled the hallways a few minutes ago.
+Olivia’s eyes darted around the room.
+“He was in the hallway a few minutes ago.
 Let me go check.”
 She stood and angled towards the door.

 Diane placed the tea cup back on the table, looking out the double doors, and motioned to Olivia.
 “Liv, he’s walking down the stairs.
 No need to find him.
 “Zach,” she yelled.
 “We’re in the study.”